martinGlvn/martinGlvn/README.md

 ### ⚡welcome to my profile⚡

-I am a junior software developer
+I am a junior Blockchain developer